Zapper-fi/protocol/docs/Interpretation/event-interpretation/guide/tips.md

 ## 2. Look at the logs

 Event logs provide important transaction details, such as tracking token transfers and decentralized exchange activity.
 On the explorer, click the “Logs” tab for additional context.
-The first log often describes the transaction itself.

 ![logs](/img/assets/logs1.png)